 A selenium deficiency may make atherosclerosis (a hardening of the arteries) worse, according to the University of Maryland Medical Center.
 Animal studies have shown supplementing selenium after a long dietary deficiency reversed cardiovascular damage in mice.
 However, human studies on the subject have seen mixed results.

 Some observational studies, where doctors track people but don't randomly assign them to taking a supplement or a placebo, found that the lower the selenium levels in the blood, the higher a person's risk of high blood pressure and coronary heart disease.
 But other observational studies didn't find a significant link between selenium levels and cardiovascular disease.
-Some observational studies even found the opposite trend; higher selenium levels were associated with worse cardiovascular health, according to the National Institutes of Health's Office of Dietary Supplement.
+Some observational studies even found the opposite trend; higher selenium levels were associated with worse cardiovascular health, according to the National Institutes of Health (NIH).

 In one clinical trial, researchers assigned more than 450 older adults to take either a placebo or various strengths of selenium supplements for six months.
 They found the people taking selenium supplements had lower levels of bad cholesterol, and the group taking the highest amount of selenium (300 micrograms) also showed higher levels of HDL ("good") cholesterol, according to a May 2011 paper in the Annals of Internal Medicine.